Joel Pollak to Hannity: 'Elites Are Embracing Critical Race Theory Because It Allows Them to Maintain Their Power'

 “Elites love critical race theory because it makes white supremacy the problem and it makes white privilege the issue that has to be unraveled,” he stated.
 “The only people who can unravel white privilege are white people themselves.
 That’s why you see elite white kids out in the street rioting.”

 He continued, “That’s why you see Jen Psaki talking about systemic racism.
-You know she’s not going to give up her job for Simone Sanders anytime soon, but they love it because it makes them central.
+You know she’s not going to give up her job for Symone Sanders anytime soon, but they love it because it makes them central.
 They can be the leaders of this new civil rights movement.
 They are important because it’s only they who can renounce white privilege.”

 “Ironically, it makes elite white people who want to be told how wonderful they are — instead of just getting down to the business of being American and doing a day’s work — it makes them so important.
 So critical race theory actually flatters the elite.”